 The area’s five interlinked mountain slopes offer a variety of terrain.
 From airy glades to tree-lined runs, its slopes are particularly well suited to beginners.
 More experienced skiers will find plenty of off-piste opportunities, as well as challenging black runs including La Noire and the long Lapiaz.
 Families looking for an adventure can try activities like sleigh riding, snowshoe walking and tobogganing.

-Call our ski experts to find out more about the best resorts for Easter skiing.
-Alternatively, find out more about our Easter ski holidays here.
+Call our ski experts on 0207 471 7700 to find out more about the best resorts for Easter skiing.